odino/odino.github.com/source/_posts/2018-09-14-security-hardening-http-cookies.markdown

 so I'm going to try and summarize a couple things that get mentioned very often:

-* [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage): especially in the context of single-page applications (SPA), localStorage gets sometimes mentioned when discussing where to store sensitive cookies: the problem with this approach, though, is that localStorage does not offer any kind of protection against XSS attacks.
+* [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage): especially in the context of single-page applications (SPA), localStorage gets sometimes mentioned when discussing where to store sensitive tokens: the problem with this approach, though, is that localStorage does not offer any kind of protection against XSS attacks.
 If an attacker is able to execute a simple `localStorage.getItem('token')` on a victim's browser, it's game over. `HttpOnly`